Mary McGee: Personal life and death

-In 1964 McGee's brother died in a car race in Vacaville, California.
-In that same year, McGee was also involved in a serious auto accident in New York.
+In 1964 McGee's brother, Jim, died in a car race in Vacaville, California.
+That same year, McGee was also involved in a serious auto accident in New York.
+While she was in the hospital receiving treatment for injuries sustained in the accident, she discovered she was pregnant.

-In 1965 Mary McGee gave birth to her son Chris McGee.
+In 1965 McGee gave birth to a son.

-She currently lives near Carson City, Nevada and has a son and a granddaughter.
+She lived near Carson City, Nevada, and also had a granddaughter.

+McGee died from complications of a stroke in Gardnerville, Nevada, on November 27, 2024, at the age of 87.
+Her death occurred just one day before the release of the documentary Motorcycle Mary, which was released on ESPN's YouTube channel.